story645/notes/math/homeomorphism.md

     - isomorphisms in the category of topological spaces (wiki)
     - mappings that preserve topological properties of a given space (wiki)

+properties of objects: object is homeomorphism of other object